 Pupil Premium is a government funding allowance which is additional to main school funding.
 It was introduced in April 2011 and is allocated to schools to support children who have been eligible for free school meals at any point in the last 6 years, for children who are looked after by the Local Authority or adopted and children who have parents in the armed forces.

-Please click the following link to view: Pupil Premium Strategy 2018-19
+Please click the following links to view:

 At Westways we recognise that where pupil premium funding is carefully targeted this will have a positive impact on attainment gaps for disadvantaged children.
 The governors and school leaders aim to reduce the attainment gap to zero by engaging with children and families and providing the best possible opportunities for children.
 Our strategy is to ensure the highest expectations of disadvantaged pupils as this is key in helping remove attainment gaps.

 Our approach at Westways includes:

 - Identifying pupils who receive pupil premium and are working below the level of their peers.
 Providing appropriate support to overcome barriers and improve outcomes.

 - Where pupils are experiencing social, emotional or psychological barriers to learning we investigate and look to find the best way to support them.

 - There are pupils who receive pupil premium who are attaining well , at the same level or higher than their peers.
 We recognise the need to provide additional support or fund opportunities to improve and enhance their experience.

 Westways pupil premium planning for 2018/19 continues to focus on: